The 1950 Hollywood Gold Cup

 Great Circle-Winner of the 1950 Del Mar Derby and Cinema Handicap who later posted a victory in the 1951 Santa Anita Maturity.

-Hill Prince-That year's Preakness winner who went on to capture 3-Year-Old and Horse of the Year honors.
+Hill Prince-That year's Preakness winner who went on to capture Three-Year-Old and Horse of the Year honors.

-Next Move-The eventual champion 3-Year-Old of 1950, her campaign yielded victories in the Coaching Club American Oaks, Beldame Handicap, and Vanity Handicap, among others.
+Next Move-The eventual champion Three-Year-Old Filly of 1950, her campaign yielded victories in the Coaching Club American Oaks, Beldame Handicap, and Vanity Handicap, among others.

 On Trust-The California-bred Santa Anita Derby victor of 1947 who was that season's Preakness runner up.
 He later finished first in multiple stakes, including the Santa Catalina and San Francisco Handicaps.

 Palestinian-1949's Jersey Stakes and Empire City Handicap winner who also placed in all three Triple Crown races that same season.
 In 1950, he won the Westchester Handicap.

 Ponder-The 1949 Kentucky Derby winner who won several takes between that year and 1950, including the American Derby, Jockey Club Gold Cup, and Santa Anita Maturity.

 The lineup was amazing, but many pictured Noor as the winner of the Hollywood Gold Cup.
 As a result, he was made the odds-on favorite for the 1 1/4 mile race, which was a distance he was well acquainted with.
 The same went for a couple of others in the cast, and that sprinkled the Hollywood Gold Cup with more intrigue.

 Leading for much of the race was Next Move, who used the same tactic to score her Vanity win one week earlier.
 But the pace was fast, providing a benefit to the closers.
 Namely, it was of great help to Noor, who was long accustomed to rallying from far back.